 25. Release stubborn screws.
 If a screw or hinge is rusted, apply vinegar to a cloth, rub and then re-try.

 26. Clean up after mice.
-If you find mice poop in your garage, be sure to disinfect with vinegar.
-It will also deter more from making this space their home.
+If you find mouse poop in your garage, be sure to disinfect with vinegar.
+It will also deter other mice from making this space their home.

 27. Scrub your car’s carpet.
 The same rules apply in your car as they do in your home.

 28. Clean your car’s upholstery.
 When the weather is nice, combine warm water, all-natural detergent and 1/4 cup of vinegar.
 Spray problematic areas and leave on for five to 10 minutes.
 If there are stains, first gently apply a baking soda and water paste, then apply the vinegar solution.

 29. Eliminate odors.
 If your car is stinky, place a bowl of vinegar on the dash.
 Close all the windows and leave overnight.

 30. Remove bumper stickers.
 After you have peeled away the sticker, apply a solution of olive oil and vinegar.
 Allow it to sit for five minutes and then clean away the adhesive.